openhab/openhab-addons/bundles/org.openhab.binding.homematic/README.md

 ```

 As additional parameters you can define a name and a location for each thing.
-The Name will be used to identify the Thing in the Paper UI lists, the Location will be used in the Control section of PaperUI to sort the things.
+The `Name` will be used to identify the thing in the Paper UI lists, the `Location` will be used in the Control section of PaperUI to sort the things.

 ```java
   Thing HG-HM-LC-Dim1T-Pl-2     JEQ0999999  "Name"  @  "Location"